markwkidd/cushaw-handbook/growing/harvesting.md

 When night temperatures drop below 50 degrees Fahrenheit, cushaw vines may stop producing flowers.

 {: .note }
 > C. argyrospemera cushaws are believed to generally be **less sensitive to cold** than C. moschata winter squash.
-They are generally **more sensitive to cold** than C. ficifolia, C. maxima, or C. pepeo squash.
+They are generally **more sensitive to cold** than C. ficifolia, C. maxima, or C. pepo squash.

 ## When are cushaw fruits mature?